Curiosity-Critic: Cumulative Prediction Error Improvement as a Tractable Intrinsic Reward for World Model Training: Cumulative Prediction Error Improvement as an Intrinsic Reward

+where $(s_{t'},a_{t'})\in\mathcal{D}_t$.
+This cumulative sum decomposes exactly into an intractable history term and a tractable per-step term (full derivation in Appendix~\ref{app:derivation}):

-The agent's goal is end-of-training model accuracy, not fast discounted accrual, which motivates the limit $\gamma\to 1$.
-Under this limit, the intractable history term vanishes (it is negative for $\gamma\in(0,1)$, so the per-step term is in fact an upper bound on $C(T)$ with slack vanishing as $\gamma\to 1$; Appendix~\ref{app:upperbound}).
-Setting $\gamma\to 1$ in Eq.~\eqref{eqCT18} collapses the expression to a per-step telescoping sum in the model parameters (column-wise intuition in Appendix~\ref{app:telescoping}):
+The agent's goal is end-of-training model accuracy, not near-term reward, which motivates the limit $\gamma\to 1$.
+Under this limit, the intractable history term vanishes (it is negative for $\gamma\in(0,1)$, so the tractable per-step term is an upper bound on $C(T)$ that becomes tight as $\gamma\to 1$; see Appendix~\ref{app:upperbound}).
+Setting $\gamma\to 1$ in Eq.~\eqref{eqCT18} collapses the expression to a per-step telescoping sum in the model parameters (see Appendix~\ref{app:telescoping}):

 This identifies an effective per-step reward,